cherioux/YouTube-Download-Helper/README.md

 Also note, this will work on windows 10 and XP.
 XP won't work correctly (that's what im typing this on), but it will work nontheless.
 The only thing that won't work on Windows XP is FFMPEG because one of the dll files that it requires does not exist for Windows XP.
 Will work fine on Windows 10, however.

 Take a few minutes and familiarize yourself with the keybindings and what to type to start the initial program.
+Oh yeah, and if you choose to download flora.dll too, and type 'scp' into ytdl.exe, well, just try it.
+It's not that hard, it's an Opportunity.

 ### Usage:
 Before starting YtDL-H, it's generally a good idea to run an admin prompt.
 That way, YouTube-DL won't have issues with problems like updating.